-collectible. - (9) MEMORABILIA.
-Objects kept or collected because of their historical interest, particularly those deriving value from their connection to a particular memorable person or event, and also deriving value from authenticity. - (10) REPRESENTATION.
-Any written representation, including, but not limited to, a representation in an advertisement, brochure, catalog, flyer, invoice, sign, online communication, Internet web page, email, or other commercial or promotional material. - (11) SPORTS ITEM.
-A photograph, ticket, plaque, sports program, trading card, item of sports equipment or clothing, or other sports memorabilia. - Section 2.
-This act does not apply to a collectible if purchased based on any of the following: - 21 (1) The collectible was purchased by barter or trade 22 for other items. - 23 (2) The collectible was sold by one dealer to another dealer. - Section 3. (a) A consumer who purchases an authenticated collectible from a dealer based on a representation that the collectible is authentic is entitled to recover from the dealer the full the purchase price of the collectible plus a penalty of 10 percent of the purchase price within three years of the purchase if the consumer presents substantial evidence to the dealer that the collectible is in fact not authentic.
+7 (9) MEMORABILIA.
+Objects kept or collected because 8 of their historical interest, particularly those deriving 9 value from their connection to a particular memorable person 10 or event, and also deriving value from authenticity.

+(10) REPRESENTATION.
+Any written representation, including, but not limited to, a representation in an advertisement, brochure, catalog, flyer, invoice, sign, online communication, Internet web page, email, or other commercial or promotional material.

+16 (11) SPORTS ITEM.
+A photograph, ticket, plaque, 17 sports program, trading card, item of sports equipment or 18 clothing, or other sports memorabilia.

+Section 2.
+This act does not apply to a collectible if purchased based on any of the following:

+(1) The collectible was purchased by barter or tradefor other items.

+23 (2) The collectible was sold by one dealer to24 another dealer.

+25 Section 3. (a) A consumer who purchases an 26 authenticated collectible from a dealer based on a 27 representation that the collectible is authentic is entitled to recover from the dealer the full purchase price of the collectible plus damages within three years of the purchase if the consumer presents substantial evidence to the dealer that the collectible is in fact not authentic.

+Page 4

-- (b) A consumer may file a civil action to enforce the rights provided by this act. - (c) A consumer may recover court costs, reasonable attorney's fees, interest, and expert witness fees, if applicable, pursuant to an action provided for in subsection (b). - (d) The remedies specified in this section are in addition to, and not in lieu of, any other remedy that may be provided by law.
+5 (b) A consumer may file a civil action to enforce6 the rights provided by this act.

+7 (c) The remedies specified in this section are in 8 addition to, and not in lieu of, any other remedy that may be 9 provided by law.

-Section 4.
-This act shall become effective on the first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.
+10 Section 4.
+This act shall become effective on the 11 first day of the third month following its passage and 12 approval by the Governor, or its otherwise becoming law.